Key takeaways

 Does using baking soda for ED work?

-Baking soda is not inherently dangerous, but it is typically only considered safe for consumption in limited quantities—a teaspoon or two for a batch of biscuits or cookies.
+Baking soda is not inherently dangerous.
+But it’s typically only considered safe for consumption in limited quantities — like using a teaspoon or two for a batch of cookies.
 Chugging entire glasses of baking soda water can be unsafe, especially as a long-term practice.

 Here are the risks of using baking soda for ED.

 No matter how much water you dilute it with, a single teaspoon of baking soda for ED still contains 1,260 mg of sodium.
-That’s more than half the 2,000 mg maximum daily recommendation from the World Health Organization (WHO).
+That’s more than half the 2,000 mg recommended daily limit from the World Health Organization (WHO).

 Research shows a clear link between high sodium diets and high blood pressure and an increased risk of heart disease.
-When blood pressure is too high for too long, it is classified as hypertension, a diagnosis associated with unnecessary strain on the heart, damage to blood vessels, and an increased risk of erectile dysfunction.
+When blood pressure is too high for too long, it’s classified as hypertension — a diagnosis associated with unnecessary strain on the heart, damage to blood vessels, and an increased risk of erectile dysfunction.

 Alternatives to baking soda for ED